How does lymphatic filariasis occur?

 - What are the symptoms of filariasis?
-Most may be asymptomatic to begin with.
+Most may be asymptomatic, to begin with.
 Fever, chills and body aches are common.
 Redness of the skin with subsequent tightening and swelling of the infected area occurs.
 There may be progressive oedema that is elephantiasis of the legs, arms, breasts and external genitalia.
-Long standing oedema will make the skin very thick and may have a warty appearance.
-Involvement of kidney can lead to milk like urine.
+Long-standing oedema will make the skin very thick and may have a warty appearance.
+Involvement of a kidney can lead to milk like urine.

 - In 1863, French surgeon Jean Nicolas was the first to demonstrate microfilariae in fluid extracted from a hydrocoele.
 Sunflower Hospital Nagpur Three years later microfilariae in urine were demonstrated by Otto Henry from Brazil.

-- Can elephantiasis be reversed by treatment ?
-Gross elephantiasis cannot be reversed at all.
-Lymphatic fluid that needs to be emptied in the veins is not allowed to happen because of lymphatic obstruction by the microfilariae.
+- Gross elephantiasis cannot be reversed at all.
+The lymphatic fluid that needs to be emptied in the veins is not allowed to happen because of lymphatic obstruction by the microfilariae.
 This leads to obstruction of lymphatic function leading to swelling of the organ involved.
 Effective treatment in the early phases can prevent elephantiasis.

-- Though the classical features of fever, swelling and redness of the organ involved and the painful lymph nodes draining the part is an unmistakable diagnostic clue, demonstration of the microfilariae in blood can be done.
+- Though the classical features of fever, swelling and redness of the organ involved and the painful lymph nodes draining the part is an unmistakable diagnostic clue, demonstration of the microfilariae in the blood can be done.
 These organisms come out in blood only at night.
 Taking a blood smear late at night may be impracticable.
-Antigen testing in blood is the method of choice to diagnose filariasis.
+Antigen testing in the blood is the method of choice to diagnose filariasis.
 This is a simple and accurate blood test and can be done at any time of the day or night.

 - Avoidance of mosquito bites through personal protection measures or community level vector control is the best option to prevent filariasis.
 Periodic examination of blood for infection and initiation of recommended treatment are also likely to prevent clinical manifestations.

-- What is the treatment for filariasis ?Sunflower Hospital Nagpur Diethylcarbamazapine , Ivermectin and Albendazole are useful for mass drug administration to treat filariasis and thus also to prevent its spread.
+- Sunflower Hospital Nagpur Diethylcarbamazine, Ivermectin and Albendazole are useful for mass drug administration to treat filariasis and thus also to prevent its spread.
 DEC is one of the safest, effective and inexpensive drugs available to treat filariasis.
 It is safe even in pregnancy.
 It is known by the name of Hetrazan or Banocide forte in our country.

 - Elephantiasis is a disease spread by mosquitoes.
 Prevention may be possible by avoiding mosquitoes or preventing their bites.
 Getting rid of mosquito breeding areas, using mosquito nets or wearing insect repellents, wearing long-sleeved pants or shirts, taking DEC, albendazole and Ivermectin as a preventive treatment before travelling to areas prone to infection.

 - To make our country filariasis free, the Centre has started a single dose of triple drugs to eradicate filariasis.
 These three drugs are DEC, Ivermectin, Albendazole.
 Four districts in the whole of our country have been selected.
 Nagpur is one of them and the only District from Maharashtra chosen.
 The biggest challenge seems to be the lack of awareness and minimum attention given to lymphatic filariasis by people at large.

 Author: Dr Jay Deshmukh